Disney Fans Complain Company Is ‘Whitewashing’ Its History In Removing ‘Song Of The South’ From Disney+

 — Matterhorn Matt (@MatterhornMatt) April 18, 2019

-Others note that there are plenty of other scenes in other Disney films that could be deemed “racist,” such as the Siamese cats of Lady and the Tramp, who are considered a nasty caricature of Asians; or unfortunate characters of Native Americans in Peter Pan.
+Others note that there are plenty of other scenes in other Disney films that could be deemed “racist,” such as the Siamese cats of Lady and the Tramp, who are considered a nasty caricature of Asians; or the unfortunate characterizations of Native Americans in Peter Pan.

 The Walt Disney Company is not the first major studio to have to contend with unfortunate content from its past.
-Warner Brothers, for example, produce Bugs Bunny cartoons with racist portrayals of Asians, and the entire Speedy Gonzalez canon is itself one big stereotypical portrayal of Mexicans.
+Warner Brothers, for example, produced Bugs Bunny cartoons with racist portrayals of Asians, and the entire Speedy Gonzalez canon is itself one big stereotypical portrayal of Mexicans.
 The company, rather than censoring those things from its catalog, continues to make them available, only with the disclaimer that they are products of a different time and should be understood within their historical context.